Strift/portfolio/content/blog/obsidian-rag-api.md

 ### Connecting to LibreChat

 I created an Agent in LibreChat with a prompt tailored for searching the vault.
-I also added an [action](https://www.librechat.ai/docs/features/agents#actions) that allows interacting with the API.
+I also added an [Agent Action](https://www.librechat.ai/docs/features/agents#actions) that allows interacting with the API.

 **Prompt**: Make sure that the agent reliably uses the API to search for information.